Our Donors

 Celestron™ has been an optics industry leader for decades, ever since Tom Johnson unveiled the game-changing C8.
 The company now continues his legacy by continually developing exciting products with revolutionary technologies.

-Additional early supporters include Jere Broh-Kahn, who has promised a significant bequest as a tribute to his late wife, Bonnie.
-The Broh-Kahns have been longtime supporters of Smithsonian education initiatives.
+- The Broh-Kahn Family: The Broh-Kahns have been longtime supporters of Smithsonian education initiatives.
+Jere Broh-Kahn has promised a significant bequest as a tribute to his late wife, Bonnie.

-The STARS program has also received support from Smithsonian’s Our Shared Future: 250, a Smithsonian-wide initiative commemorating the nation’s 250th.
-Signature support for Smithsonian’s Our Shared Future: 250 has been provided by Lilly Endowment Inc.
+- Our Shared Future: 250: Our Shared Future: 250 is a Smithsonian-wide initiative commemorating the nation's 250th year of independence.
+Signature support for Smithsonian's Our Shared Future: 250 has been provided by Lilly Endowment Inc.